precisiontox/ptox-metadata-manager/README.md

 ## Getting started
 ### Requirements:
 -  Python 3.9 or newer
--  A Google Cloud Platform account with the Google Drive API enabled.
+-  A Google Cloud Platform account with the Google Drive API and GMail API enabled.
 -  An SQL database running.
 Tested with SQLite.

 ### Setup: